-Here I am going to hunt for once well outside my usual haunts and dark forests of yonder badlands, lost at sea – feeling like Jack Sparrow with his compass pointing nowhere.
-Landing back in spice trade nirvana, creaking planks and salted beef for supper.
+Here I am going to hunt – for once – well outside of my usual haunts and dark forests of yonder badlands.
+Lost at sea, like Jack Sparrow with his compass pointing to nowhere.
+And this lands us back in spice trade nirvana, with creaking planks, and salted beef for supper.

 And in truth, The Diary is a delight to listen to, with some slight similarities to the album Embrace the Storm of Stream of Passion 10 years earlier.
 But only just.
 And it seems that they like stormy names for their productions.

 The record displays an artistic style of – how best to call it – folksy Symphonic Progressive Rock with metal injections.
 And, The Diary greedily feeds off this kind of symbiotic relationship between Arjen and Anneke, that’s for sure.
 Which – probably – is key to its undeniable qualities.
 It seems that the chemistry between these two was just right to produce something stellar.

 Real metal moments have been injected, too.
 Even complete with some solos, one prominently featuring in Endless Sea (Storm version).
 But those are few and far between, so I would not call this a metal album in the proper sense.
 It is much too diverse for that.

 Now, throw in a few (or many – depending) musicians, folk interludes at every corner, some jazzy elements, violins, and stuff, and you got yourself a bunch of songs that are happily hunting in everybody’s and sundry’s background for catchy melodies and emotional messages to pass on to your trusty fans.